reliqarts/laravel-mardin/readme.md

 ```
 then run `composer update` in your terminal to pull it in.

-Once this has finished, you will need to add the service provider to the providers array in your app.php config as follows:
+If you are using Laravel v5.4 or lower, you will need to add the service provider to the providers array in your app.php config as follows:

 ```php
 ReliQArts\Mardin\MardinServiceProvider::class,